Aircloak/aircloak/air/docs/content/ops/configuration.md

 ### Insights Air shadow server

+Insights Air requires access to two PostgreSQL database servers.
+One is used for storing query results, audit logs and user accounts.
-Insights Air requires a PostgreSQL database instance (version 9.6) where it can create and destroy databases.
-Normally this database server is run as part of the docker container itself.
-When no docker container exists the server needs to be provided otherwise.
-The login credentials should be provided in the `config.json` configuration file of the Air component under the `shadow_database` key.
-The credentials must be for a user that has database creation privileges (`CREATEDB`).
+This is the PostgreSQL database server described in the [Components of Aircloak Insights](/components.md#components-provided-by-the-customer)-chapter of these guides.
+The second PostgreSQL database server normally runs as part of the Insights Air docker container itself.
+When docker containers are not used this database server needs to be provided separately.
+It should be a PostgreSQL database server of version 9.6.
+The login credentials provided must be for a superuser or for a user having been given privileges to create and destroy databases (`CREATEDB`-role) on this database server.
+They can be configured in the `config.json` configuration file of the Air component under the `shadow_database` key.

 ```
 ...